benjamin-recht/benjamin-recht.github.io/_posts/2018-08-09-academic-faustian-bargain.md

 ---
 layout:     post
-title:      You cant serve two masters - the harms of dual affiliation
+title:      You Cant Serve Two Masters: The Harms of Dual Affiliation
 date:       2018-08-09 0:00:00
-summary:    You cant serve two masters - the harms of dual affiliation
+summary:    You cant serve two masters: the harms of dual affiliation
 author:     Ben Recht, David A. Forsyth, and Alexei Efros
 visible:    false
 blurb: 		  true